How to stream NFL games for the 2023 season | TechCrunch

-With the 2023 NFL season commencing today, football fans may be wondering what’s the best way to watch live games without cable.
+The 2023 NFL season kicked off yesterday with a win from the Detroit Lions against the Kansas City Chiefs– for football fans that missed it, you may be wondering, what’s the best way to watch live games without cable?
 We’re here to break down where to stream all NFL games and which streaming service is worth subscribing to this season.

 Your best bet for catching the most NFL game coverage is on live TV streaming services that offer these four channels: